lstejskal/icanhazblog/README.markdown

 * make blog easier configurable - move blog title and similar "constants" to configuration or localizations

-* create rake task for setting up blog (instead describing these tasks in README)

 ### Switch from MongoDB to MySQL ###